-Upon reception of the MCG Failure Indication, the MN can send RRC reconfiguration message, MobilityFromNRCommand message, MobilityFromEUTRACommand message or RRC release message to the UE, using the SCG leg of split SRB1 or SRB3.
-Upon receiving an RRC reconfiguration message, MobilityFromNRCommand message or MobilityFromEUTRACommand message, the UE resumes MCG transmissions for all radio bearers.
-Upon receiving an RRC release message, the UE releases all the radio bearers and configurations.
+Upon reception of the MCGFailureInformation message, the MN can send RRC reconfiguration message, MobilityFromNRCommand message, MobilityFromEUTRACommand message or RRCRelease message to the UE, using the SCG leg of split SRB1 or SRB3.
+Upon receiving an RRCReconfiguration message, MobilityFromNRCommand message or MobilityFromEUTRACommand message, the UE resumes MCG transmissions for all radio bearers.
+Upon receiving an RRCRelease message, the UE releases all the radio bearers and configurations.

 NOTE 1: It is up to network implementation to guarantee that the RRC-related messages are delivered to the UE by the SN before the release of its control plane resources.